 Brush the fig slices with fig preserves

-If you’ve tried this Fresh Fig and Ricotta Dessert Tart or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Fresh Fig and Ricotta Dessert Tart or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 1 sheet puff pastry, defrosted